 - Connect this unit ONLY to other compatible units.
 See "How To Install This Smoke Alarm" for details.
 Do not connect it to any other type of alarm or auxiliary device.
-Connecting anything else to this unit may damage it or prevent it from operating properly. - This Smoke Alarm has a battery drawer which resists closing unless a battery is installed.
-This warns you the unit will not operate under DC power without a battery. - Do not stand too close to the unit when the alarm is sounding.
-It is loud to wake you in an emergency.
-Exposure to the horn at close range may harm your hearing. - Do not paint over the unit.
-Paint may clog the openings to the sensing chambers and prevent the unit from operating properly.
+Connecting anything else to this unit may damage it or prevent it from operating properly. - The battery compartment resists closing unless a battery is installed.
+This warns you the unit will not operate under DC power without a battery. - Do not paint over the unit.
+Paint may clog the openings to the sensing chamber and prevent the unit from operating properly.